Here you can find information regarding the assembly of the Dodge 1.6L SOHC engine. In this guide we will

 the intake manifold gaskets onto the alignment pins.
 If you want you can also use a little bit of sealant on the

 gaskets to help ensure there are no leaks.
 With the gaskets in place you can now put

 the manifold down onto the gaskets and begin to install the bolts.
-The intake manifold larger bolts torque down to 20 ft-lbs while the
+The intake manifold bolts torque to 8 ft-lbs

 torqued down to 13 ft-lbs, be careful not to overtorque these as they can snap and cause big problems.

 When installing the throttle body make sure that all of the gaskets are in good condition and will hold a seal as you do not

 want to be leaking gas fumes around the engine.
 If everything looks good you can tighten the throttle body bolts down to 8 ft-lbs.

 Dodge Neon 1.6L Throttle Body Torque Specs : 8 ft-lbs

 The exhaust manifold can be installed by cleaning the surface areas on both the head an the manifold itself and

 then by using the exhaust manifold gasket and putting it in place.
 Once the gasket is in its